 Recommended by: Mandi, East Anglia Family Fun

-There is nothing more romantic than taking a stroll along the Norfolk Broads, watching the sunset across the calm still water, listening to the various wildlife, or catching a glimpse of a Barn owl or Heron flying just above your head.
+There’s nothing more romantic than taking a stroll along the Norfolk Broads, watching the sunset across the calm still water, listening to the various wildlife, or catching a glimpse of a Barn owl or Heron flying just above your head.

 The Norfolk Broad houses some of the most quaint villages in the UK, surrounded by fields and farms.
-So if you’re looking for peace and tranquillity to share a romantic weekend then this is the place for you.
+So if you’re looking for peace and tranquillity, this is the place for you.
+Hire a dayboat and go cruising along the Broads, stopping at the various pubs and restaurants along the way.

 Haworth, Yorkshire